Monster (Myers novel): Themes and format

 The novel is interspersed with various photos depicting Steve.
-Many appear to be placed around the prison, possibly taken after he has been released as he is dressed in plain clothes although his oversized T-shirt is striped.
-Possibly indicating that he will never be free from this experience.
-Myers had an affinity for addressing issues of race in many of his other novels as well as several articles he penned.
+Many appear to be placed around the prison, possibly taken after he has been released as he is dressed in plain clothes.
+However, his oversized T-shirt is striped, possibly indicating that he will never be free from this experience.
+Myers had an affinity for addressing issues of race in many of his other novels as well as in several articles he penned.

 Autobiographical elements

 As a young man, Myers struggled with a speech impairment that caused many of his classmates and teachers to ridicule him and think him unintelligent.
 He often got into trouble at school for selling drugs in school and on the streets.
 When trying to defend himself against the ridicule, many labeled him a “Monster" much like how Steve Harmon was labeled a "Monster."
 Later, while working as a construction worker, Myers decided to follow advice given to him by his high school writing teacher and began writing at night after work, just as the character Steve Harmon writes throughout the novel.

 The cover artist for the novel is Myers' son, Christopher Myers.